Sensory Marketing – How Brands Win Hearts Through the Five Senses

 Real-World Examples of Sensory Marketing

-In South Korea, Dunkin’ Doughnuts released a coffee aroma on buses while playing its jingle.
-Sales rose by nearly 30%, proving how scent marketing directly influences consumer behaviour in daily life.
+• Dunkin’ Doughnuts: In South Korea, they released a coffee aroma on buses while playing its jingle, increasing sales by nearly 30%.

 What is an example of sensory marketing?

-Coca-Cola’s consistent flavour and branding are prime examples, as is Dunkin’ Doughnuts’ coffee aroma campaign in South Korea.
+Coca-Cola’s consistent flavour and branding are prime examples, as is Dunkin’ Doughnuts’ coffee aroma campaign.

 How does sensory marketing influence consumer behaviour?